g-mirchev/Contact-List-MEAN/README.md

 This project was created using MongoDB, Express, Angular JS v9 and Node.js v12 (MEAN).

+NOTE: I'm still working on this project after the deadline.
+If you would like to see any of the changes I make, check out my second branh `FrontendReworkAndExtras`.
+If you would like to see those changes merged and deployed live, let me know :).

 When registering a new user, you do not need to use a real e-mail, as long as it looks like one. eg: `someone@email.com`

 Or you can log in with the example account on the live app